Alexis de Sakhnoffsky

-Count Alexis de Sakhnoffsky (born 12 November 1901, Kiev, Kiev Governorate, Russian Empire (present day Ukraine) – Died: April 27, 1964, Atlanta, Georgia, United States) was a Russian-American industrial designer, known principally for his Streamline-style automotive designs.
+Alexis de Sakhnoffsky (November 12, 1901 – April 27, 1964, born Алексей Владимирович Сахновский) was an American industrial designer, known principally for his Streamline-style automotive designs.

 Sakhnoffsky was born in Kiev, Russian Empire.
-The Sakhnovskys were well-known since the Ukrainian cossack period.
-They are united with other Cossack Hetman families such as the Zabilas, the Lysenkos, the Bezborodkos, and the Polubotkos as well as famous noble families like the Gogol-Yanovskys, the Tereschenkos, and others.
-Sakhnoffsky came from a wealthy aristocratic family.
-He was the son of Prince Vladimir Sakhnovsky, who was the new commandant of the station port in the First World War, the port manager of the Petrograd customs office, and chairman of the acceptance of vehicles supplied by Russia's allies.
-The prince committed suicide in 1917.
-Sakhnoffsky's mother was M. I. Tereshchenko's (millionaire and sugar industrialist) daughter.
-The family had a "Mercedes" car, which led to a creative future fate of the artist.
+He was the son of physician and Active State Councillor Vladimir Sakhnoffsky (Sakhnovsky; 1855–1917).
+Sakhnoffsky's mother was the daughter of Nikola Tereshchenko, a millionaire and sugar industrialist.

-After his father's death in 1917 Sakhnoffsky joined the army of White Russian General Pyotr Wrangel.
-In early 1920 after the Bolshevik revolution he emigrated from his motherland.
+In 1919, Sakhnoffsky joined the anti-Bolshevik Volunteer Army.
+In early 1920 after the Bolshevik revolution, he emigrated from his motherland.
 At first he lived in Paris, where his mother's aunt lived.
 Then he emigrated to Switzerland in 1919 and by the 1920s had become a well-known designer of European sports cars.

-He relocated to North America in 1929 and was employed by the Hayes Body Corporation where he did design work for several Hayes customers like Auburn, Cord, and American Austin automobiles.
+He relocated to North America in 1929 and was employed by the Hayes Body Corporation where he did design work for several Hayes customers, including Auburn, Cord, and American Austin automobiles.
 The 1929 Cord L-29 he designed for himself (and which was built at Hayes) won the Grand Prize at the 1929 Monaco Concours d'Elegance and the Grand Prix d'Honneur at the 1929 Beaulieu Concours.
 He went to Packard in the early 1930s, and although he did not stay there for long he helped set the company's design direction for the next several years.
-De Sakhnoffsky later did work for White trucks among others.
+De Sakhnoffsky later did work for White trucks, among others.

-In the early 1950s Sakhnoffsky teamed up with Preston Tucker (after Tucker's tumultuous acquittal from an SEC trial over the Tucker '48) funded by investors from Brazil.
+In the early 1950s, Sakhnoffsky teamed up with Preston Tucker (after Tucker's tumultuous acquittal from an SEC trial over the Tucker 48 sedan) funded by investors from Brazil.
 They began initial designs to build a sports car called the Tucker Carioca.
-But Tucker's travels to Brazil were plagued by fatigue and upon his return to the United States he was diagnosed with lung cancer.
-Tucker died from pneumonia as a complication of lung cancer.
+But Sakhnoffsky's travels to Brazil were plagued by fatigue and upon his return to the United States he was diagnosed with lung cancer.
+He died from pneumonia as a complication of lung cancer in Atlanta, Georgia.
 The Tucker Carioca was never developed.

 Sakhnoffsky also completed numerous other design projects including bicycles, kitchen items, and furniture.
-He served as a technical editor for Esquire magazine from 1934 until the 1960s.
+Additionally, he served as a technical editor for Esquire magazine from 1934 until the 1960s.